 Radiotherapy uses high energy rays to treat cancer.
 Palliative treatment means treatment to shrink a cancer, slow down its growth, or control symptoms.
-It does not aim to cure the cancer.
+It doesn't aim to cure the cancer.
 Doctors use palliative radiotherapy to help shrink an advanced cancer.
-Or they can use it to control symptoms of a cancer that has spread to give a better quality of life.
+Or they can use it to control symptoms and give a better quality of life.

 Depending on the type of cancer you have, and where it has spread to, you may have external radiotherapy or internal radiotherapy.

 External beam radiotherapy works very well for treating cancer cells in one area of the body or several distinct areas.
-This type of radiotherapy uses strong X-rays, which only treat the area of the body they are aimed at.
+This type of radiotherapy uses high energy rays, which only treat the area of the body they are aimed at.
 You can have external radiotherapy to more than one area at the same time.

-Palliative radiotherapy is used for various reasons including to
+Palliative radiotherapy is used for various reasons such as to